Transition in Ukraine

 Timeline

-• establishment of the People's Movement of Ukraine, which became a driving force in the struggle for independence 09-11.1989
+• Establishment of the People's Movement of Ukraine, which became a driving force in the struggle for independence 09-11.1989

 • The Living Chain of Unity - millions of people held hands and united dozens of localities across Ukraine.
 The action was dedicated to people's desire to live in a united Ukraine.
 According to unofficial data up to 5 million people took part 01.1990